insanity54/nanowrimo2017_practice/all.md

 The confrontation had caused quite the stir on campus.
 Students had gathered around in shock and awe and the fight they had just witnessed.
 From their point of view, a teacher had approached a student with death threats, the two disappearing for an instant before returning half a second later with a giant ball of electricity striking the student.

-Marth prepared to follow up with a punch with a metal gauntlet to Aldo-sensei's face, but before that could happen, another teacher arrived on the scene, breaking up the fight.
+Marth prepared to follow up with a punch with a metal gauntlet to Aldo-sensei's face.
+Before that could happen, another teacher arrived on the scene, breaking up the fight.

 "Aldo-sensei", the woman's voice interjected as she spread her arms to block Marth's view.
 "This is not how we do things at St. Ezreal's.
 You more than anyone should know we are different than _that place_."